aorthey/FibrationTrees/README.md

 - [x]  [ ]  [ ]  MobileNavigation [Needs to find solutions < 720s!]
 - [x]  [x]  [ ]  ReedsSheppCars

+What could affect the runtime of fibrations ?
+-- Size of robots could affect it
+-- Distance to goal

 Multirobot-hard
 - [x]  [x]  [ ]  CubeRobots
 - [ ]  [ ]  [ ]  Drones with Different Sizes